raicoincommunity/Raicoin/README.md

         2nd year: 5M,
         3rd year: 2M,
         4th year: 1M.
-    * In first 2 quarters, only invited nodes can get airdrop.
+    * To anti sybil attack, in the first 2 quarters, only invited nodes can get airdrop.
 And after then all nodes can get airdrop.
     * How to get invitations?
         * To be active github contributors for the project.
         * By donation, the minimum amounts of BTC/NANO for an invitation are as follows(UTC time):